 Password – you will have received this in an email from GiteWise

-Note the incoming server and outgoing server are identical.
+Note the incoming server and outgoing server are the same.

 Changing your email address password

-To learn how to do this, visit the Video Tutorials page and look for How to change the password for an email address that uses your domain.
+As for how to change it, first you’ll need to log in to your cPanel, then you’ll need to navigate to your email settings.
+For instructions on how to do this, visit the GiteWise Video Tutorials page and look for How to log in to your site’s cPanel and How to change the password for an email address that uses your domain.

 Ideally, your password should include both upper case and lower case characters, numerals and at least one symbol such as !@£$%&.
 I strongly recommend the use of a password manager – you can read about the best apps for managing passwords here.